Who Are We?

 If you are looking for a kitten for breeding or showing, do check that it has been registered and ask to see the pedigree; only those kittens which conform to the Registration Policy will be able to be shown with GCCF.
 Other kittens may look like Oriental Bicolours but, if incorrectly bred, are not a recognised breed and cannot be shown, nor are they any use for breeding.

 There is some important information that is required to be studied before embarking upon breeding this variety of Oriental.
 The Breeding and Registration Policy is available on the "Technical Info" page of this site, as are details of the Standard of Points.
 These should be studied carefully by any potential breeder so as to avoid any possible pitfalls later on.
-Further advice is always available via our secretary, Pat Norman.
+Further advice is always available via our secretary, Liz Fremont.

 The Group now offers Club Classes at all shows and members are encouraged to participate.
 Wins in club classes (or Open classes where club classes are not offered) will accumulate points towards trophies at the end of the season.